stefdebarros/ProjectInsight/README.md

 - [extract raw data](https://github.com/stefdebarros/ProjectInsight/blob/master/extract_raw_data.ipynb) from the Ministry of Health webpage
 - [format/prepare the data](https://github.com/stefdebarros/ProjectInsight/blob/master/extract_format_data.ipynb) for analysis
 - [some data exploration and cleaning](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_data_exploration.ipynb) to get a grasp of what it is about
-- [perform a univariate logistic regression](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_univariate_logistic_regression.ipynb),  used as a preliminary analysis, to see how each individual parameter impact the outcome, with a [result vizualisation in another notebook](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_univariate_logistic_regression_results.ipynb)
+- [perform a univariate logistic regression](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_univariate_logistic_regression.ipynb),  used as a preliminary analysis, to see how each individual parameter impact the outcome.
+The [result vizualisation](https://github.com/stefdebarros/ProjectInsight/blob/master/analysis_severe_cases_univariate_logistic_regression_results.ipynb) are shown elsewhere for more clarity.
 - peform a complete multivariate analysis
 - ) a complete logistic regression analysis of this data, first univariate: [NEED LINK](https://www.lemonde.fr/), and then multivariate